UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 ## git push

-Let's push all of our code to our new Github repository.
+Let's push all of our code to our new GitHub repository.
 Push means to send all of the latest changes to a remote repository.

 ```bash
 git push -u origin master